CHLSS

 Children in India are cared for by licensed entities called SAAs (Specialized Adoption Agencies), and, in some cases by Child Care Institutions throughout the country.
 SAAs are licensed by the state to facilitate domestic and intercountry adoptions.
 These entities are required to maintain government-mandated standards of care.
 Children receive medical care, nutrition, and educational opportunities.
 As numerous studies have demonstrated, institutional care is not conducive to optimal development, therefore children may experience institutional-related delays.

 CARA requires at least 25 years between the age of adoptive parent and child, and determines the minimum age range of children to whom parents need to be open.
-This is based on the combined age(s) of the adoptive parent(s) at the time of registration with CARA; please be sure to review Age Guidelines below.
+This is based on the combined age(s) of the adoptive parent(s) at the time of registration with CARA; please be sure to review Age Qualifications below.

-Age Guidelines - PLEASE READ
+Age Qualifications- PLEASE READ

 Children’s Home Guidelines

 Due to how India calculates age(s) of applicant(s), the combined age for a married couple is easy to underestimate.
 CARA factors in both months and days in addition to years.
-For example, two spouses who are both 44 years old appear to have a combined age of 88; however, once months and days are factored in, they may actually be close to a combined age of 90, which requires being open to an older child.
+For example, two spouses who are both 44 years old appear to have a combined age of 88; however, once months and days are factored in, they may actually be close to a combined age of 90, which would require them being open to an older child.
 See below for details.

 Married Applicants: